>

 The regulation of banks constitutes a significant proportion of the activity of the central bank, the “Bank of Israel”.
 The well-developed regulation, alongside effective control of the banks’ activities, is what eventually ensured the ability of Israel’s banking system to weather the devastating effects that the global banking system suffered during the 2008 crisis.
 Due to strictly enforced regulation, the banks in Israel abstained from extending unsecured credit and made sure that suitable reserves would be included in the various aspects of their activity.
 When such problematic credit was discovered, the banks had sufficient reserves to cope with it during this crisis, as well as during aftershocks that stemmed from it.

 Despite the above, some believe that Israel’s financial system has a major risk component because of the high volume of credit that is given to households for financing residential mortgages.
-Most of the mortgages in Israel are taken at fixed interest rates with or without an “exit” option for updating the interest rate periodically, while only 23% of the mortgages are linked to the Consumer Price Index (CPI).
-The recent rapid increase in the Bank of Israel benchmark interest rate from the low of 0.1% (Dec-2021) to 4.
-5% (Dec–2024) increases the average mortgage payments.
+Most of the mortgages in Israel are taken at fixed interest rates with or without an “exit” option for updating the interest rate periodically, while only minority of the mortgages are linked to the Consumer Price Index (CPI).
+The recent decrease in the base interest (Prime) from peak of 6.0% to the current 5.56% (January 2026) should ease the pressure on mortgage holders.

-On the other hand, the inflation rate has started to decline from the peak of 5.3% (Dec-2022) to the current estimated 3.0%. for the year 2024 and is expected to decrease to 2.6% during 2025, which should enable the Bank of Israel to keep lowering interest rates and ease the pressure on mortgage payers.
+The annual inflation rate has started to decline from the peak of 5.3% (Dec-2022) to the current estimated 2.4%, which should enable the Bank of Israel to keep lowering interest rates.